Close Menu

 Determining Your Savings Goal

 It helps to categorize expenses as essential vs. discretionary.
-The emergency fund should be based on essential costs only.
+The emergency fund should be based solely on essential costs.
 This creates a realistic target and keeps the fund focused on true financial survival needs rather than lifestyle maintenance.

 Recommended Savings Amounts